-Welcome!
-I am an Assistant Professor in Clemson University’s Department of Communication, with research and teaching duties emphasizing media and technology studies.
+Hello!
+I am an Assistant Professor of Media and Technology Studies in Clemson University’s Department of Communication.

-My work operates at the intersection of media studies and cultural studies, exploring how media technologies and popular culture are valued by individuals and institutions as part of broader fabrics of lived experience.
-I combine critical theory and cultural studies frameworks to trace the cultural politics and articulations of a variety of objects, practices, and ideas.
+My work explores how media technologies and popular culture are valued by individuals and institutions as part of broader fabrics of lived experience.
+I combine cultural studies frameworks, interpretive analysis, and critical theory to trace the cultural politics and articulations of a variety of objects, practices, and ideas.

 My most recent book, Orson Welles in Focus: Texts and Contexts, was published in 2018 through Indiana University Press and was co-edited with Sidney Gottlieb.
 Learn more about the book here and order the book here.